zackluckyf/advanced-social-network/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `npm run hmr` for a dev server with hot module replacement.
+Run `npm run prod` and upon completion run in a separate terminal window `npm run hmr` for a dev server with hot module replacement.

 ## Build